prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Configurator/Integrations/Security Credentials.md

 There are certain rules applied to the combination of Credential types:
 * A Player Credential MUST also be a Listener type.
-* However, a Listener Credential does not necessarily need to also be a Player Credential, although it can be.
+* However, a Listener Credential does not necessarily need to also be a Player Credential.

 <q>**Note:** You cannot alter the type settings for a System Credential!</q>

-### Credential requests
+### Enabling Credential Requests

 When you create or edit a Credential, there are four tabs for different requests categories, which you can use to control the requests allowed for the Credential:
 * *Requests* - Generic game requests.